How to Change PDF Security Settings: x Ways

 Whichever the case, we’ve created a step-by-step guide that will show you exactly how to change the security settings of your PDF files easily.

-How do I change the security settings of a PDF file?
+How can I change the security settings of a PDF file?

-- Go to File and choose File permissions.
+- Go to File and choose Restrict permissions.

 - Choose to protect either opening or editing the file by checking the corresponding option.

 And that’s it.
 Next time the document is opened or edited (by you or anyone else), a password will be required.